-A large amount of information on issuers of securities in the US (and not just listed issuers) is available through the EDGAR system.33 An investor might choose to access information about an issuer of securities through EDGAR even if she were to enter into a transaction to buy securities outside the US.
-Do you think this is relevant to the issue of where an investor should be able to http://www.fdic.gov/news/news/press/2008/pr08085.html.
+A large amount of information on issuers of securities in the US (and not just listed issuers) is available through the EDGAR system.
+40 An investor might choose to access information about an issuer of securities through EDGAR even if she were to enter into a transaction to buy securities outside the US.
+Do you think this is relevant to the issue of where an investor should be able to sue?